Contains spoilers for Star Wars Rebels, episode “Twilight of the Apprentice”

 In contrast, “The just shall live by faith.”9 Faith is the opposite of fear, and it trusts that God will intervene.
 But, this does not condone inaction.
 Rather it leads us to act in obedience to God, not violating our principles, patiently leaving the outcome to Him.

-A Short Time Soon, in a Polling Booth Close, Close to You10
+A Short Time Soon, in a Voting Booth Close, Close to You10

 You’re probably not a presidential candidate, but I encourage you to think of all three mistakes as it relates to your political choices.
 Are you siding with someone who uses you?
 Do fear and anger play a role in political leanings?
 Have you valued winning over your principles?
 If you have faith in God, how can it help you avoid these pitfalls?